-What is the Tomatis® method?
+What is the Tomatis method?

-The Tomatis® method is a type of sound therapy, similar to Auditory Integration Training (AIT).
+The Tomatis method is a type of sound therapy, similar to Auditory Integration Training (AIT).
 It claims to improve listening and communication skills.

-Who is the Tomatis® method for?
+Who is the Tomatis method for?

-What is the Tomatis® method used for?
+What is the Tomatis method used for?

-Where does the Tomatis® method come from?
+Where does the Tomatis method come from?

 This method was developed in the 1960s by Dr Alfred Tomatis, a French ear, nose and throat specialist.
 Tomatis was interested in the difference between hearing and listening.

-What is the idea behind the Tomatis® method?
+What is the idea behind the Tomatis method?

 Tomatis believed that people who can hear might not be able to listen properly because their middle ear muscles aren’t working properly.
 He also believed that listening ability affects spoken and written language development and communication.

-What does the Tomatis® method involve?
+What does the Tomatis method involve?

-In the Tomatis® method, a person uses special headphones that transmit sound directly to the bones as well as through the air.
+In the Tomatis method, a person uses special headphones that transmit sound directly to the bones as well as through the air.

-Does the Tomatis® method work?
+Does the Tomatis method help autistic children?

-Who practises the Tomatis® method?
+Who practises the Tomatis method?

-Certified Tomatis® practitioners are members of the International Association of Registered Certified Tomatis Consultants.
+Certified Tomatis practitioners are members of the International Association of Registered Certified Tomatis Consultants.